bharathklogan/MLND/projects/image_recognition/README.md

 	2. Valid url.
 	3. Star rating cannot be negative.

 If any of these requirement is not satisfied, then that particular row will be removed before writing into another format.

 ## Execution Instructions

-Modify the object initialization in the file test_fileconvert.py to include the input csv file and output file name without any extension, then execute the script by simply issuing the following command:
+Modify the object initialization in the file test_fileconvert.py to include the input csv file and output file name without any extension, and you can remove any object method call according to your needs as I would all the available methods.
+Then, execute the script by simply issuing the following command:

 python test_fileconvert.py